tmf-map/docsite/docs/typescript/2.interface/as-object-array-type.md

 - as object type definition
 - as array type definition
 - as function type definition
+- interface extends interface
 - class implements interface
-- interface extends interface

 In this section, we mainly focus on the object and array type definition using interface.
+As function type definition will be introduced in [Function: Types](/docs/typescript/3.function/types#interface) section.

 Interface likes contract which defines the structure of the object, array, function and also class.
 However, we need to note that the TypeScript compiler does not convert interface to JavaScript.
 It uses interface for type checking.

-## Interface as Object Type
+## Interface as object type

-### Normal Case
+### Normal case

 TypeScript uses an interface to ensure the proper structure of an object.
 The following interface `Person` defines a type of a variable: